 domains or in a specific domain location.

 Rules-Based Automation.
 One of the most valuable features of Softerra Adaxes is the ability to automate routine administrative tasks.
 Softerra Adaxes allows users to create Business Rules that automatically perform necessary tasks when certain conditions are met.
-Business Rules allows automatically change the group membership of an object, modify object properties, manage user home directories, move objects to new locations, delete objects, etc.
+Business Rules allow automatically changing the group membership of an object, modifying object properties, managing user home directories, moving objects to new locations, deleting objects, etc.

 Streamlined Provisioning and Enterprise Standards Enforcement.
 Softerra Adaxes provides means to avoid repetitive entering of the same information and helps observing multiple enterprise standards when creating or modifying Active Directory objects.
 With the help of Property Patterns, administrators can define rules for automatic generation of property values and formatting constraints that don't allow users to enter data that doesn't correspond to the corporate standards.

 Approval-Based Workflow.
 Softerra Adaxes enables administrators to define critical operations that are executed only after their execution is permitted by a responsible person.
 If a user is trying to perform such an operation, the operation is suspended and an e-mail notification is sent to all its approvers.
 No changes are made in the directory until an approver allows the execution of the operation.

 Dynamic Business Units.
 Softerra Adaxes allows users to collect Active Directory objects spread over the Active Directory into virtual collections called Business Units.
 Business Units are used to organize objects in an alternative way to manage them collectively, overcoming the restrictions of domain or organizational structures.
 Members of Business Units are defined by flexible membership rules that allow you to include or exclude objects dynamically, adapting to changes in the Active Directory.
 Business Units can include or exclude specific objects, group members, container children or results of search queries.